Welcome to the All New Leaving Main Street Blog!

 We ended up using some hotel points to book a room in Seattle for the weekend.
 What most people don’t know is the Pacific Northwest has THE MOST beautiful summers ever.
 Seattle did not disappoint and we were gifted with 70 degree sunny weather to enjoy the city.

 With a free waterfront shuttle and a well placed hotel room, we were able to get around without too much trouble.
-We booked the Thompson Hotel – in the Hyatt family – and it had one of the most beautiful views.
-We were able to see Pike Place Marke, the waterfront, ferries doing their daily runs, and the hustle and bustle of the city below.
-I mean, just look:
+We booked the Thompson Hotel and it had one of the most beautiful views.
+We were able to see Pike Place Market, the waterfront, ferries doing their daily runs, and the hustle and bustle of the city below.
+One of the most stunning views I’ve had in a hotel, Seattle sure is gorgeous in golden hour.

 I might have just called it in right there but I figured we should do some exploring.
-All of our activities were part of the CityPass which I am glad but some of them would have been huge rip offs if we had paid for them individually.
+All of our activities were part of the Seattle CityPASS which has quite a few included activities, including the Space Needle, Seattle Aquarium, Harbor Cruise and Pacific Science Center.
+I am glad we went this route because many of them would have been considerably more expensive if we had paid for them individually.
 We headed straight for Pike’s Place Market (those flowers) and down to the waterfront.
-We got tickets for the 1 hour harbor cruise for the next day and then headed for the Seattle Aquarium.
+We reserved our tickets for the 1 hour harbor cruise for the next day and then headed for the Seattle Aquarium.

-The aquarium was so-so… I wouldn’t do it again, especially considering the high cost of tickets that are not purchased as part of the CityPass.
-However, as part of the pass, it was a good activity for the water front area.
+The aquarium was so-so… I probably wouldn’t do it again, however, as part of the pass, it was a good activity for the water front area.
 The people and boat watching were my favorite part!

 We started Day 2 fresh but with a plan to take the day as it comes.
-We headed back to the docks for our harbor cruise and it was a nice relaxing start to the day!
+We headed back to the docks for our harbor cruise.
+It was really lovely to take in the city views from the water, drinks were available, and it was a lovely way to start our day.

 Everyone was feeling pretty good after so we headed up the Space Needle.
 Things have changed since the last time we had been there.
 They now have quite a little village that includes a nice indoor food court, children’s museum, outdoor concert venue and park space.
 They were having a festival that day, so there were plenty of vendors around and of course my little wanted to spend her money on face paint.
 Being a rainbow tiger may have been the highlight of her whole trip!